Matias-Ramos/Matias-Ramos/README.md

 - 👯 I'm seeking opportunities to collaborate on larger-scale and more intricate projects.

-- 🌱 The current focus is set getting better on NextJS with Typescript.
+- 🌱 The current focus is set on getting better on NextTs.
-      Backend development, UX/UI and Artificial Intelligence are coming next on my list.
+      Backend development, UX/UI and Ai are coming next on my list _#fullStack_

 - 🏎️ The long term objective?
 To become a team leader.